GCA-VH-lab/FlaGs-Viz/README.md

     * Action 1 - searching for submissions with e-mail
     * Action 2 - uploading submissions from local machine

-I guess the best thing is to have 5 - 7 as classes outside the home.py file
+I guess the best thing is to have 5 - 7 as classes outside the home.py file.
+I can work on this.